UID Label Requirements and Compliance: Everything to Know in 2026

 UID labels are durable, machine-readable identification labels required by the U.S. Department of Defense for tracking military assets valued over $5,000 or designated as mission-critical.
 Each UID (Unique Identification) label contains three essential data elements encoded in a 2D Data Matrix barcode: your company’s CAGE code, part number, and serial number.

-These labels must be permanently affixed to qualifying items and remain readable throughout the asset’s entire operational life.
+These labels (and UID tags) must be permanently affixed to qualifying items and remain readable throughout the asset’s entire operational life.

 This comprehensive guide provides everything defense industry manufacturers need to specify, design, source, and apply UID labels that meet DoD requirements.